-Kerala Assembly adjourned after UDF protest over denial of motion on 'death threat' to Rahul Gandhi
+Kerala assembly adjourned after UDF protest over denial of motion on 'death threat' to Rahul Gandhi

 Satheesan charged that the government was "unwilling to consider the notice or hold a discussion to conceal several issues", warning of intensified UDF protests in the coming days over the matter.

+He further said they were targetting the BJP to "cover up their failures" in the state Assembly against the government.

+Accusing the Congress of "distorting" Mahadev's statement, Antony also criticised the police, saying the searches carried out in the houses of BJP leaders in connection with the case would face strong resistance.

-Meanwhile, BJP workers staged a march to the local police station in Thrissur, protesting the case against Mahadevan.
+BJP workers took out a march to the police station in Thrissur, protesting the case against Mahadevan.

 Police resorted to water cannon to disperse the agitators, who attempted to breach barricades despite repeated warnings.